bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 very little noise that is normally introduced by the constant necessity for callbacks.

-While the code is very side effecty it seems to be the result of necessity (i.e. the phrasing of the animations) and is always directed towards the DOM.
+While the code is side effect ridden it seems to be the result of necessity (i.e. the phrasing of the animations) and is always directed towards the DOM.
 I treat the application state purely and never mutate it.

+There are many directions to explore from here.
+Decoupling the renderer would be very interesting.

+Features to explore:
+* make the game more accessible for color blind people
+* add a multi player element with cooperative scoring
+* solve performance problems on other platforms

 Resources: